MeHAF Community Advisory Committee

 Joby Thoyalil, MPA

-Joby Thoyalil has over a decade of experience working in both Maine and New York advocating for economic and racial justice through policy change.
+Joby Thoyalil (he/him) has over a decade of experience working in both Maine and New York advocating for economic and racial justice through policy change.
 He works as a senior policy advocate at Maine Equal Justice where he analyzes and develops legislative and administrative policy proposals and coordinates policy advocacy on a range of issues related to the economic stability of low-income individuals and families in Maine.
 Joby currently serves as a Commissioner on the newly established Permanent Commission on the Status of Racial, Indigenous and Maine Tribal Populations, which is an independent, governmental entity with the mission to examine racial disparities across all systems in Maine and to specifically work at improving the status and outcomes for historically disadvantaged racial, indigenous and tribal populations in the State.
 Prior to moving to Maine, Joby worked as a campaigns organizer at the New Economy Project in New York, where he coordinated multiple campaigns and coalitions, including the statewide New Yorkers for Responsible Lending (NYRL) coalition and the NYC Coalition to Stop Credit Checks in Employment.
 He earned his Master’s in Public Administration from New York University's Wagner School of Public Service, where he specialized in public policy analysis.

 Shirley Weaver, MT(ASCP), MA., Ph.D.